-As one of the anxiety disorders, post-traumatic stress disorder (PTSD) is not only one of the risk factors for developing cardiovascular diseases (CVDs), but also mortality is one of the adverse effects of these diseases.1-6 In this disorder - characterized by a sustained non-adaptive response to one or more severely stressful factors - the patient repeatedly experiences aggressive thoughts related to a stressful event and tries to avoid that event and the factors triggering it.
-Previous results show that this disorder has a significant role in the morbidity and mortality of cardiovascular patients.
-Furthermore, PTSD and its consequences impose great costs on the health system of communities.
+As one of the anxiety disorders, post-traumatic stress disorder (PTSD) is not only one of the risk factors for developing cardiovascular diseases (CVDs), but also mortality is one of the adverse effects of these diseases.1-6 In this disorder - characterized by a sustained non-adaptive response to one or more severely stressful factors^{1,7} - the patient repeatedly experiences aggressive thoughts related to a stressful event and tries to avoid that event and the factors triggering it.2 Previous results show that this disorder has a significant role in the morbidity and mortality of cardiovascular patients.^{8,9} Furthermore, PTSD and its consequences impose great costs on the health system of communities.4 managing the adverse effects of the disease.

-According to the above considerations, identification of the factors affecting PTSD experience is of importance in controlling and managing the adverse effects of the disease.
 Moreover, identification of these factors using suggested models available can provide appropriate information to health professionals.
-One of these models is the Self-Regulatory Model (SRM) by Leventhal et al., which explains the causes and outcomes of the disease.
-This model considers healthy behaviors as the result of the multifaceted and complex perception of the disease in which a person plays a dynamic and active role in the perception of his illness.
-Illness perception is a
+One of these models is the Self-Regulatory Model (SRM) by Leventhal et al.,10 which explains the causes and outcomes of the disease.
+This model considers healthy behaviors as the result of the multifaceted and complex perception of the disease in which a person plays a dynamic and active role in the perception of his illness.11 Illness perception is a